 To cool waffles faster in order to freeze them, place them on a wire rack.
 This will cool waffles evenly and keep bottom of the waffles from accumulating moisture.

-WHAT FLAVORS TO ADD TO WAFFLES
+WHAT FLAVORS TO ADD

 This buttermilk waffle recipe is very easy to variate in flavor.
 You can add fruit, chocolate chips, cinnamon, vanilla beans, or finely chopped nuts.